JessicaMarggraf/Acoustic-sand-flux-analysis/README.md

 A detailed step-by-step description is included in the User_manual.pdf in English and French.
 In this document, the use of the different codes and the required input data, their formatting and the output data are described and illustrated.
+Example files for the required formatting are included in the "Example_data" folder.